-Chestnut – Provider – Guardian of Nut & Seeds (Knight of Coins)
+Chestnut – Provider – Guardian of Nuts (Knight of Pentacles)

 Genus: Castanea – Family: Fagaceae

-Chestnut signals a time of taking on the responsibility of being a provider to ourselves, our family and our community.
-Chestnuts belong to the Fagaceae family of trees that includes beech and oak.
-All three genera are historically some of the world’s most generous providers of food, wood and wisdom.
+Chestnut signals a time of taking on the responsibility of being a provider for ourselves, our family and our community.
+Chestnuts belong to the Fagaceae family of trees, which include beech and oak.
+All three genera are generous providers of life-sustaining gifts.

-Japanese chestnuts, Castanea crenata, called “kuri” were in cultivation before rice, possibly as early 15,000 BCE.
-Their sweet, edible nuts are a part of the New Year’s menu for they represent both success and hard times.
+Japanese chestnuts, Castanea crenata, known as “kuri” were in cultivation before rice, possibly as early 15,000 BCE.
+Their sweet, edible nuts are an important part of the New Year’s menu for they represent both success and hard times.

 Chestnuts are traditionally dried and roasted in their brown husks after being removed from the spiny cupule in which they were born on the tree.
 The skin of a raw peeled chestnut can then be removed by blanching.
-Once cooked chestnuts acquire a sweet flavor and floury texture similar to sweet potato.
+When cooked, chestnuts acquire a sweet flavor and texture similar to sweet potato.

-Note: Chestnuts should not be confused with horse chestnuts, Aesculus hippocastanum, in the genus Aesculus belonging to the Sapindales family.
-Horse chestnuts may look similar but they are mildly poisonous to humans and toxic to animals.
+Note: Chestnuts should not be confused with horse chestnuts or buckeyes, in the genus Aesculus belonging to the Sapindales family.
+Horse chestnuts and buckeyes may look similar but they are mildly poisonous to humans and toxic to animals.

 Message: Chestnut signals a time when we are being asked to be a trustworthy and reliable provider from start to finish.
-This is a time of paying attention to details and completing our tasks, no matter how mundane they may appear.
-True providers offer stability and kindness during difficult times that nourish the body as well as the soul.
+This is also a time of paying attention to our own needs if we are to help others.
+We may need to pay closer attention to details to complete our tasks, no matter how mundane it may seem.
+True providers offer stability and kindness during difficult times that nourish the mind, body and soul.

 Challenge: Boredom or restlessness.
 Life has become too routine, predictable or possibly too chaotic to focus on everyday necessities, responsibilities or chores.